xPaw/PHP-Minecraft-Query/README.md

 # PHP Minecraft Query

-## Description
-This class was created to query Minecraft servers.
+This library can be used to query Minecraft servers for some basic information.

 ## Differences between Ping and Query